Intego Review: Quick Expert Summary

 Intego Full Review

-Intego’s excellent antivirus scanner, firewall, web protection, data backup, and parental controls are all bundled in its Mac Premium Bundle X9 plan, which provides more functionality and is cheaper than most other Mac antiviruses.
+I really like Intego’s Mac Premium Bundle X9 plan.
+It features an excellent antivirus scanner, a firewall, data backup, system clean-up tools, and parental controls.
+Plus, it provides more functionality and is cheaper than most other Mac antiviruses.
 Intego also has an excellent VPN, although this requires a separate subscription.
 All of Intego’s plans come with a 30-day money-back guarantee.

 Intego Security Features